 COVID-19: How to improve the hygiene of its environment?

 Text updated on 2020-05-20

 The virus is invisible.
 Have you identified all its hiding places?
 Dislodge it by washing or disinfecting!

 In order not to bring back the coronavirus agent of COVID-19 to your home, here are some simple hygiene tips to follow.

-Because SARS-CoV-2 is an enveloped virus, it is fragile and unable to survive in the environment for long periods of time.
-Let's take this opportunity to eliminate it from our homes by following the same rules of hygiene that apply to many diseases:
+As SARS-CoV-2 is an "enveloped" virus, it is fragile and unable to survive in the environment for long.
+Let's take advantage of this opportunity to eliminate it from our homes by following the same rules of hygiene that apply to many diseases:

 - Provisions brought into the dwelling: Wash your hands after unpacking and discarding the day's groceries (see scenario Going to a store).